Personal information protection policy

 How do I know if my wood-burning fireplace is compliant?

 To be compliant, the fireplace must have a certification that guarantees an emission rate equal to or less than 2.5 grams of fine particles per hour into the atmosphere.
-This certificate is issued by the professional, and the city will ensure that the wood-burning fireplace is compliant by noting a valid certification on the appliance.
+This certificate is issued by the professional who converts or installs the fireplace.
+The City then ensures that the wood-burning fireplace is compliant by validating its certification, and adding it to the municipal register of compliant appliances.

-A non-compliant wood-burning fireplace can only be used in the event of a power cut lasting more than 3 hours.
+A non-compliant wood-burning fireplace can only be used in the event of a power outage lasting more than 3 hours.

 Share